pydio/pydio-doc-admin-guide/4_access_control_and_security/4_ent_binding_to_ldap_ad.md

 The password of the above user

-__**Advanced Settings**__:

 #### 5) Skip certificate verification

-[TO BE CHECKED]

-If this option is enabled, Pydio Cells will **not** verify the certificate of the LDAP server before connecting.
-In such case, please make sure that the CA certificate is trusted by the operating system (OS).
+Turn this option ON if you are using a self-signed certificate **that you trust**.
+Use this option with extra care at your own risk.

 #### 6 & 7) Root Certificate Path and Data

-This is only used for SSL and STARTTLS connections.
+This is only used for SSL and StartTLS connections.
 You need to specify the absolute path to the certificate of the LDAP server (6) or the content of this certificate in base64 format (7).

 **Note:** You can retrieve the public part of your server's certificate using the following command: